BryansBusiness/Fintech-Repository/5_Challenge/README.md

-# Analyzing Portfolio Risk and Return
+# Predicting and planning portfolio perfomance

 This application is used as a analysis tool for predicting and planning portfolio performance using API's and Monte Carlo Simulations.